PrinTTer/SE_67_GROUP_8/ThaiXplore/back-end-se/README.md

 ```
 ## Installation Issue

-- If you encounter any problems with nodemon after installing npm, try reinstalling nodemon.
+- If you encounter any problems with nodemon after npm install, try reinstalling nodemon.

 ```bash